Digital Nomad Tax

 Albania - Ksamil - best digital nomad visas in Europe

-• Other: You’ll have to show that you have accommodation in Albania for the duration of your stay and that you have contract which demonstrate your ability to work digitally.
+• Other: You need proof of accommodation in Albania for the duration of your stay and demonstrate your ability to work digitally.

 • Visa length: The Albanian digital nomad visa is initially granted for a period of one year.
-Afterwards, the visa can be extended for two more years.
-If you still hadn’t enough of Albania after that, you can extend for five more years and at the end of this period eventually apply for permanent residence.
+Afterwards, you can extent multiple times and eventually even apply for permanent residence.

 Croatia - Dubrovnik

-• Other: You should demonstrate you have a health insurance, a clean criminal record and can work for an employer abroad or for your own.
+• Other: You should demonstrate you have a health insurance, a clean criminal record and can work remote.
 You’ll also have to include an (initial) Croatian address in the application.

 • Tax implications: The Croatian legislation includes a specific provisions which states that your income is tax exempt.
 Furthermore, the exemption only applies if you can show you still pay taxes in your home country / somewhere else.